-22. Initial Notifications - The permittee shall furnish written notification of the items below to the Regional Air Compliance Manager of the DEQ's NRO at the following address:
+19. Initial Notifications - The permittee shall furnish written notification of the items below to the Regional Air Compliance Manager of the DEQ's NRO at the following address:

-Regional Air Compliance Manager Department of Environmental Quality 13901 Crown Court Woodbridge, VA 22193 The permittee shall submit notification(s) for each building containing the information as described below:
+Regional Air Compliance Manager Department of Environmental Quality 13901 Crown Court Woodbridge, VA 22193

+The permittee shall submit notification(s) for each building containing the information as described below:

 - a.
-The actual date on which installation of the emergency diesel engine gen-sets commenced in each building, within 30 days after such date.
+The actual date on which installation of the emergency diesel engine gen-sets (Ref.
+Nos.
+1 through 35) commenced in each building, within thirty (30) days after such date.
 The notification must contain the following: - i.
 Name and address of the permittee; - ii.
 The building; - iii.
-Unit reference number of the initial unit installed; and, - iv.
+Unit reference number of the initial unit installed; and - iv.
 The date installation commenced. - b.
 The start and end dates of the integration operational period for each emergency diesel engine gen-set (Ref.
 Nos.
-1 through 44) within 15 days after the last generator at each building completes its integration operational period.
-If a period of construction is paused or halted for ≥45 days, this notification shall be provided to the DEQ within 15 days after completion of the integration operational period for the most recently installed engine gen-set.
-The notification must contain the following: - i.
+1 through 35) within fifteen (15) days after the last engine gen-set at each building completes its integration operational period.
+If a period of construction is paused or halted for ≥45 days, this notification shall be provided to the DEQ within fifteen (15) days after completion of the integration operational period for the most recently installed engine gen-set.
+The notification must contain the following:

+- i.
 Unit reference number; - ii.
 Engine information including make, model, engine family, serial number, model year, maximum engine power, engine displacement, fuel used; - iii.
-Installation date; and, - iv.
+Installation date; and - iv.
 Integration operational period start and end dates.

 For the purpose of this notification, the integration operational period is defined as the period of time beginning with the first time the affected unit is started on-site and ending when the affected unit is fully integrated with the source's electrical system.
+(9VAC5-50-20)